 Listening to the marketplace, IBM announced several important PCjr changes this past August, not the least of which is a spanking new keyboard, which we'll examine soon.
-Tipping its corporate hat to buyers of the earlier PCjr, IBM is giving them major changes in the new PCjr's memory and keyboard.
-PCjr is still a great games player, but business and educational use are now its forte.

-"PCjr now comes with 128K of memory."
+Tipping its corporate hat to buyers of the earlier PCjr, IBM is giving them "PCjr now comes with 128K of memory."